softinio/softinio.com/content/post/the-data-surrender-trap/index.md

 - Every provider now markets a “lakehouse” story; the difference is openness and ecosystem lock-in.
 - AWS, Google, and Azure each solve the problem well inside their cloud.
 Multi-cloud or future migration can be harder.
 - Snowflake excels at instant sharing inside its service but requires you to load data into Snowflake storage (or at least pay Snowflake to query external tables).
-- Databricks’ bet is that open formats + open sharing + multi-cloud governance reduce long-term friction.
+- Databricks' bet is that open formats + open sharing + multi-cloud governance reduce long-term friction.
 - Google Cloud's BigLake provides external connection to Delta Lake and Iceberg